KhronosGroup/glTF/specification/2.0/README.md

 The offset of an `accessor` into a `bufferView` (i.e., `accessor.byteOffset`) and the offset of an `accessor` into a `buffer` (i.e., `accessor.byteOffset + bufferView.byteOffset`) must be a multiple of the size of the accessor's component type.

 When `byteStride` of referenced `bufferView` is not defined, it means that accessor elements are tightly packed, i.e., effective stride equals the size of the element.
-When `byteStride` is defined, it must be a multiple of the size of the accessor's component type. `byteStride` must be defined, when two or more accessors use the same `bufferView`.
+When `byteStride` is defined, it must be a multiple of the size of the accessor's component type. `byteStride` must be defined, when two or more vertex data accessors use the same `bufferView`.

 Each `accessor` must fit its `bufferView`, i.e., `accessor.byteOffset + STRIDE * (accessor.count - 1) + SIZE_OF_ELEMENT` must be less than or equal to `bufferView.length`.